Kanna Hashimoto: Hosting, acting, and Sailor Suit and Machine Gun: Graduation

-In April 2014, she was selected as a regular on the variety show Minna no Seishun Nozokimi TV TEEN!TEEN!, becoming the host of the program alongside Naoki Matayoshi and Yuju Ayabe of the comedy duo Peace.
+In April 2014, she was selected as a regular on the variety show Minna no Seishun Nozokimi TV Teen!Teen!, becoming the host of the program alongside Naoki Matayoshi and Yuju Ayabe of the comedy duo Peace.
 Hashimoto, who became a high school student, said, "I'm excited for the start of my first regular program.
 I'm nervous because it's my first time as a host, but I'll do my best, so please watch it!".
 Additionally, she was appointed as the MC of Daiichi Kosho's online karaoke "DAM Channel", welcoming various artists as guests and serving as the 11th and also the youngest MC in the program's history.
 In the May issue of the fashion magazine Popteen which was released in April, she made her first cover appearance and also featured on the cover for five pages.
 She also featured on the cover and opening gravure of Weekly Young Magazine, released at the same time, which was her first gravure activity.
 In July, she made her first appearance in a nationally broadcast serial drama with Fuji TV's Water Polo Yankees.
 Producer Ryota Fujino said, "Having an overwhelming presence and a sense of transparency, I am confident that she will move the characters and the story."
 She costarred with Yuto Nakajima in Episode 6.
 Hashimoto said, "Yesterday and this morning, my hands were sweaty, and I was really nervous."
 When asked if there was a role that she would like to try in the future, she said, "I haven't done anything yet, so really anything can 'come on'!".
 In August, she was featured on "Too angelic MC in a town that is too exquisite!
 Full summer in Sacas SP" which was a live broadcast special program on TBS.
 In November, she was selected as the "2014 Hit Person" by Nikkei Trendy alongside actor Tsuyoshi Muro, who acted as the commentator for the "Best 30 Hit Products of 2014" and the facilitator at the presentation.

-In March of 2015 she appeared in the live action of Assassination Classroom as Ritsu, an autonomous thinking fixed gun battery.
-Juichi Uehara, a producer of Fuji TV, said, "To play the peculiar character of Ritsu who also has outstanding cuteness, it had to be someone who has a miraculous presence that combines perfection and cuteness."
+In March 2015 she appeared in the live action of Assassination Classroom as Ritsu, an autonomous thinking fixed gun battery.
 She appeared as the host of the variety show "Rev. from DVL's Afterschool" and "Magic that changes the world!
 Algorithm Institute".
-In a commercial for cup noodles, she showed her "bakakakkoii" technique, which is popular among high school students, becoming a hot topic.
-In Mentholatum's commercial, Hashimoto, a "bright and lively angel" played a "sexy and glossy devil" which quickly became a hot topic on the internet.